xamarin/xamarin-forms-samples/Navigation/Hierarchical/README.md

 ---
-name: Hierarchical Navigation
+name: Xamarin.Forms - Hierarchical Navigation
 description: This sample demonstrates how to perform hierarchical navigation through a stack of pages in Xamarin.Forms.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: